Homology of ternary algebras yielding invariants of knots and knotted surfaces: Geometric applications of KTQ homology

+The triple points in this configuration, together with the colors, co-orientation, under-over information, and colored paths, are depicted in Fig. \ref{triplecrs} (the left and right sides are switched compared to Fig. \ref{Ros7}).
+All the triple points are positive, thus the colored paths are taken with the positive signs. \end{proof}

-We define tern cohomology groups for the homology described in this paper in a standard way, so the cocycles used for knot diagrams are functions $f\colon X\times X\times X\to A$, where $A$ is an abelian group, satisfying two conditions:
+We define KTQ cohomology groups in a standard dual way, so the cocycles used for knot diagrams are functions $f\colon X\times X\times X\to A$, where $A$ is an abelian group and $(X,T)$ is a KTQ, satisfying two conditions: